Our Nonprofit Mission to Empower Ugandans to Overcome Poverty

-Outreach Uganda is a 501(c)(3) nonprofit organization headquartered in Colorado and dedicated to helping empower Ugandans rise out of poverty.
-To do this we work with village groups in Uganda to bring hope and improve lives, especially in the areas of education, women’s empowerment, and self-sufficiency through job creation.
+Outreach Uganda is a 501(c)(3) nonprofit organization headquartered in Colorado and dedicated to helping empower Ugandans, especially women and children, to overcome poverty.
+To do this we work with village groups in Uganda to bring hope and improve lives, especially in the areas of income-generation and micro-credit including the raising of cash crops; education and training, and other holistic endeavors especially in the areas of health, water and spiritual development.

-Outreach Uganda now has 3 beader groups: the Jinja group is in a small city, the Kitgum group is in a town, and our third Agwata group is in a small village.
-We have spent the past four years perfecting our programs and our overall model of empowering our beader groups to overcome poverty.
-With our beader groups, we are specifically focusing on helping the marginalized Acholi population (especially the women and children and numerous orphans) located in or internal refugees from northern Uganda.
+Outreach Uganda works with three women’s groups (over 200 women) and one entire community and parish (over 7,000 people) where one of the women’s groups is located: the Jinja group is in a small city, the Kitgum group is in a town, and our third Agwata group is in a small village.
+Since the founding of Outreach Uganda in 2007, we have been perfecting our programs and our overall model of empowering our women’s groups, and our students (over 400 students at the northern Uganda primary school we support), especially the girls, to overcome poverty.
+We are specifically focusing on helping the marginalized Acholi population (especially the women and children and numerous orphans) located in or internal refugees from northern Uganda.
+We are a development focused nonprofit that believes in empowerment and sustainability, and which is focused on becoming a change agent that empowers those we work with to change their lives for the better.

 Now, we are ready to move forward by bringing this model of development to more small villages in northern Uganda.
 We have already identified four additional small villages within the same sub-county in northern Uganda as our Agwata group.
 We would love to bring our programs to these additional villages.
 But we can do this only as we are able to find churches, schools, clubs or other organizations that would be willing to partner with us in one or more of these villages which are in the process of being re-settled after the 20 year old war with the Lord’s Resistance Army (LRA) ended in late 2008.